nhsx/nhs_time_of_travel/README.md

 streamlit run streamlit_app.py
 ```

+### Instructions to use the Streamlit app once this has been spun up

+When the Streamlit app is working, you should see the NHS logo, a train, and 'MedMap - NHS Geospatial Tool', followed by a description of the tool.
+On the left is an index, with the 'streamlit app' highlighted.
+This index allows you to access the pages within the tool.
+For example if you select 'Route Optimzer', this page will load, and likewise the following two other pages.
+I'll walk you through how to use each of these now.

+## Route Optimizer page (aka the Travelling Salesman Problem)

+- Select the Route Optimizer page from the left index.
+- Here to use the page you will need data.
+The NHS Digital Hospital Dataset for England and Wales comes loaded as a default.
+Within the data folder in the repo, you'll also have access to the epraccur dataset, this is NHS England's GP Practice dataset.
+- If you wish to use your own data, there is a templates folder, and within that Address_template.xlsx.
+Please enter the addresses you wish to use, in the format specified in this worksheet.
+If you change the format, the code will likely break, so please follow the format of this workbook.
+- To access other files apart from Hospital.csv, on the left of the page below the page selector, if a 'browse files' button.
+If you click here, this will access your computer, where you can load the Address_template, or the epraccur dataset, or any other dataset you've prepared in the same format as the Address_template.
+- Next, in the box titled 'Enter Town/ City or County (or both), either select a location from the dropdown, or delete what's in the box and type the town/city/ county you want the data for, for this page.
+This box filters the Hospital dataset to just the town/ city/ county you wish to inspect.
+The filtered dataframe will be visible once you've done this.
+- If you have start address that isn't the uploaded data, please enter it now in the 'Enter a new start address' field, please follow the format like this, '65 Goldsworth Road, Woking'.
+- If you've entered a start address, select the network type from the dropdown, and hit the 'Submit' button.
+Your start address will now appear as the start address in two fields.
+- If you haven't entered a start address, select one from the dropdown.
+- Once you hit 'Submit', the algorithm will run, and will load the map, the route, ordered markers for each location, and a dataframe underneath the map.
+This dataframe shows each stage of the route, from and to, the distance for that stage, and the total distance.

 ### Datasets

 The data sources are saved for your use in the data folder in the repo, or are widely available with links to the data within the workbooks.